Have you noticed that your engine is not running as it should and the engine light is sometimes showing up?

-My recommendation is to always check in your Service Manual or call your authorized dealer to get the correct information of when to replace your spark plugs in your car model and engine.
-Car manufacturers do have a scheduled service for a spark plug replacement and it depends on the car model and engine.
-The list above is just a general list of what the most common replacement time is for the specified.
+My recommendation is to always check in your Service Manual or call your authorized dealer to get the correct information about when to replace your spark plugs in your car model and engine.
+Car manufacturers have a scheduled service for a spark plug replacement and it depends on the car model and engine.
+The list above is just a general list of what the most common replacement time is for those specified.

-Spark plugs can get bad/worn out before the recommended time also.
+Spark plugs can also get bad/worn out before the recommended time.
 There are several symptoms you can check for if you suspect that your spark plugs are bad.
-Some of the most common symptoms you will find down below.
+Some of the most common symptoms you will find below.
 You can also check out our other article Symptoms of bad spark plugs.

 Do I only have to consider the regular or platinum when buying spark plugs?

-Now there is a lot of information in your head, so we will take a small summary of this article.
+Now there is a lot of information in your head, so we will give a small summary of this article.

-- Choose platinum or iridium spark plugs if there is any available for your car.
+- Choose platinum or iridium spark plugs if there are any available for your car.

-- The best way is to remove the spark plugs to make sure you order plugs with the same part number as before
+- The best way is to remove the spark plugs is to make sure you order plugs with the same part number as before.

 - A replacement cost of a spark plug replacement can differ between 90-500 dollars.
 Even more in some car engines where the plugs are difficult to replace.